Irondequoit Eco-Fair 2025

 City of Rochester Water Bureau

-Information available on lake stewardship, good boating practices, invasive species management and drinking water quality information
+Information available on lead line services, watershed monitoring, lake stewardship, good boating practices, invasive species management and drinking water quality information.
+Goals: invasive species management, lead testing, public health.

 More information: